ssyht/Terraform_MCD_Pages/pages/ch4.md

 ## 4.7 As a Result:

-This chapter demonstrated network guardrails as policy-as-code: a minimal Grafana service was deployed, verified via an open ingress rule, and then constrained to a single /32, reducing exposure while preserving functionality.
-Controls were codified in Terraform (security group, routing, outputs), showing a repeatable pattern to expose, verify, and tighten access.
-The chapter also introduced a no-ingress direction (SSM port-forwarding) for stricter Zero-Trust edge deployments.
+This chapter proved network guardrails as policy-as-code using a baked AMI + nginx static site: we exposed HTTP:80 to verify the page, then tightened ingress to a single /32, reducing exposure while preserving functionality.
+The controls were codified entirely in Terraform (VPC, routing, security group, instance, outputs), giving a repeatable pattern to expose → verify → tighten.
+We also introduced a no-ingress path via SSM port-forwarding for stricter Zero-Trust deployments.
+Students finish with a reproducible web demo they can launch, verify, lock down, and destroy cleanly before moving on.